Azathothas/Stars/README.md

 - [LeanerCloud/ec2-instances-info](https://github.com/LeanerCloud/ec2-instances-info) – Golang library for specs and pricing information about AWS EC2 instances based on the data from www.ec2instances.info
 - [LeeBrotherston/badflare](https://github.com/LeeBrotherston/badflare) – OSINT tool for discovering the real IP addresses of services which are behind Cloudflare but not properly locked down
 - [Legit-Labs/legitify](https://github.com/Legit-Labs/legitify) – Detect and remediate misconfigurations and security risks across all your GitHub and GitLab assets
-- [Lifailon/lazyjournal](https://github.com/Lifailon/lazyjournal) – A TUI for reading logs from journald, auditd, file system, Docker containers, Podman and Kubernetes pods for quick viewing and filtering with fuzzy find, regex support and coloring the output.
+- [Lifailon/lazyjournal](https://github.com/Lifailon/lazyjournal) – A TUI for reading logs from journald, auditd, file system, Docker containers, Podman and Kubernetes pods for quick viewing, coloring output and filtering with fuzzy find, regex support and timestamp.
 - [Lissy93/who-dat](https://github.com/Lissy93/who-dat) – 🔎 A free no-CORS WHOIS/RDAP lookup API, for fetching domain registration info
 - [M0Rf30/yap](https://github.com/M0Rf30/yap) – Package software with ease 📦 Versatile deb, rpm and apk packager fueled by PKGBUILD specfiles and golang
 - [M3DZIK/go-pingbot](https://github.com/M3DZIK/go-pingbot) – ⚡ This application "pings" websites every few minutes.
 It can be used to keep the application alive on e.g. glitch.me or repl.it.